DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 7. Starfield Performance Boost (All In One (For all)): [link](https://www.nexusmods.com/starfield/mods/290?tab=files) <br />
    Drag all the contents into steamapps\common\Starfield.

+## **Wabbajack Install**   <br />

+1. Download Star Wars Genesis Wabbajack Compiler fromn here
+3. Download and install the latest version of Wabbajack from here.
+4. Create a folder called Star Wars Genesis in the location where you want to install everything.
+5. When you open Wabbajack for the first time, click the gear icon (settings) on the top left and logon to Nexus Mods
+6. In the main menu, choose the "Install From Disk" option
+7. Set your target modlist to the Star Wars Genesis Wabbajack Compiler you downloaded earlier
+8. Set the "Modlist Installation Location" to the Star Wars Genesis folder you created earlier.

 ## **Mod Manager Modlist:** <br />
 **Note: All google drive links are still installed by Mod Organizer 2.
 Just drag the archive into the downloads section of MO2 and install as you normally would**<br />

+<br /># HUD<br />
+1. Download Star Wars Genesis - HUD Pack from here and replace the empty mod when installing.

+<br /># HD Overhaul (OPTIONAL)<br />
+[This](https://www.nexusmods.com/starfield/mods/5124?tab=files) amounts to 100+ GB of 2-4K textures and will lead to performance if you have an old PC.
+1. Download and install all available parts and make sure you name them the correct part number when installing
+2. Download and install HD Overhaul Textures Patch
+3. Download and install Starfield HD Overhaul ESM

+<br /># Environmental Conversions<br />
+1. Download Star Wars Genesis - Misc Item Pack from here and replace the empty mod when installing.

+<br /># Outfits<br />
+1. Download Star Wars Genesis - Clothing Pack from here and replace the empty mod when installing.

+<br /># Armor<br />
+1. Download Star Wars Genesis - Armor Pack from here and replace the empty mod when installing.

+<br /># Sound<br />
+1. Download Star Wars Genesis - Ship Sound Pack from here and replace the empty mod when installing.
+1. Download Star Wars Genesis - Misc Sound Pack from here and replace the empty mod when installing.

 ## **IN-GAME SETUP**<br />